 I like to include hands on activities in my presentations to get creativity flowing, so I prefer to work with smaller groups, however, I am happy to do larger assembly visits as well and can modify my presentations to work in a larger group setting.
 My programs provide an opportunity for the kids to ask questions and for lots of interaction.

 Here are a few examples of programs I can offer.
 I tend to modify my programs to fit with each group or school’s needs and am happy to try to tie-in any relevant topics that kids are studying.

-Book Talk Visit – This presentation is focused on one book, currently, my author/illustrator debut, A New Kind of Wild.
-I will read the book, and share with kids how it all came together from the very first draft and sketches to the finished product.
+Book Talk Visit – This presentation is focused on one book – you can choose which book I will highlight.
+I will read the book, and share with kids how it all came together from the very first draft/sketches to the finished product.
 Students will get a peek into my studio and my work process.
 We will end with an interactive drawing demo and Q&A.

 Making a Book with Words AND Pictures!
 This presentation walks through my bookmaking process as someone who writes the words AND draws the pictures.
 Using A New Kind of Wild as an example, I share with kids the good, bad and ugly of how I made this book.
 Along the way, I talk about failure and persistence, the importance of keeping a sketchbook/notebook for ideas, leaning on friends for help when you’re stuck, and the beauty of happy accidents.